Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Preached: 17 Apr 94 ▪ Edited: 8 Feb 06

-It is clear from the Scriptures that the Lord wants us to be strong.
-In Joshua 1, we are told that God encouraged Joshua to be strong and courageous.
-In his letter to the Ephesian Christians, Paul exhorted them, “Finally, be strong in the Lord and in the strength of His might” (Eph.
+The Scriptures is clear that the Lord wants us to be strong.
+In Joshua 1, we are told that God instructed and exhorted Joshua to be strong and courageous.
+In his letter to the Ephesians, Paul also exhorts: “Finally, be strong in the Lord and in the strength of His might” (Eph.
 6:10).
-He told the Corinthian believers “the kingdom of God does not consist in words but in power” (1 Cor.
+In his letter to the Corinthians, he says: “The kingdom of God does not consist in words but in power” (1 Cor.
 4:20).

 The Lord Jesus is all-powerful

-The apostle John tells us “All things came into being through Him, and apart from Him nothing came into being that has come into being” (John 1:3).
-The Lord Jesus is the almighty, all-powerful Creator.
+Speaking of the Lord Jesus, the apostle John tells us: “All things came into being through Him, and apart from Him nothing came into being that has come into being” (John 1:3).
+The Lord Jesus is indeed the all-powerful Creator.

-It is recorded in the Gospels that the Lord Jesus manifested His power in various ways as part of His ministry on earth.
+In the Gospels, we see the Lord Jesus manifesting His power in various ways.
 He healed the sick and raised the dead.
-He exercised power over nature - the wind and the waves obeyed Him.
-He also exercised power over the demons, many of whom He cast out from the demon-possessed.
+He exercised power over nature, stilling the storms and calming the waves.
+He also exercised power over demons, casting them out from the demon-possessed.

 Hebrews 1:3